 So this becomes this thing that we are constantly thinking about, constantly ruminating about, this feeling like there’s something dangerous in the next step.
 The people around us say things like “Just make a decision, just move forward.”
 But in reality, this is a very kind of tough situation when you’re thinking about how to hope again, and how to hope, and how to follow your hope.

 So I have a definition for hope.
 And I call it: “a mindset that pulls you through uncertainty and towards something you long for.”
 I think that hope is the mindset we use to get ourselves through uncertainty.
 You really can’t be certain and hopeful.
-You say “this is exactly going to happen tomorrow,” there’s no need to hope at that point.
+[If] you say “this is exactly going to happen tomorrow,” there’s no need to hope at that point.
 So uncertainty is a lot like despair in that way.
-You don’t really hope except in relationship to despair.
-This idea that we’ve got to kind of pull ourselves through uncertainty is really important when we think about kind of changing – changing socially, changing our social environments and changing ourselves – is “how do you move through that moment, between the decision to do something and the thing you want to get to?”
+You don’t really hope, except in relationship to despair.
+This idea that we’ve got to kind of pull ourselves through uncertainty is really important when we think about kind of changing – changing socially, changing our social environments and changing ourselves – is how do you move through that moment, between the decision to do something and the thing you want to get to?
 There has to be this hope that’s kind of pulling it through.

 And faith is also a gut response.
 It’s an emotional response.
 It’s – you’re dependent on kind of a gut feeling at that point.
 And you’re relying on affect as information when you have faith, you’re relying on your emotions at points of faith.
 They become your data.
 And this is going to become important later on.
 So when you hope, you’ll appoint something as important.
 When it doesn’t happen, there’s disappointment.
 We use that word all the time for all kinds of things, but I’m talking about a profound disappointment.

-First, looking for somebody else, and then falls into something close to despair.
+First, he’s looking for somebody else, and then he falls into something close to despair.

 What I think’s going on at that point is a profound sense of helplessness – “I can’t get my needs met.”
 “I live in a world where I can’t get my needs met.”
 And that experience of disappointment hope – that feeling of helplessness – it doesn’t belong to children, belongs to all of us.
 When we hope big, when we’re disappointed, the injury is to our sense of competence and our ability to make our lives work.
 And the pain is the pain of helplessness – “I can’t make this happen.”